 - What questions are you often asked about your work?

-It is imperative to establish the connection between what you are creating as an artist and why are you doing it.
+You must establish the connection between what you are creating as an artist, and why are you doing it.
 How are you expressing your ideas with the medium of your choice?

 Be honest about your work.
 Avoid repetition of words.
-Use simple language and short sentences that draw attention to illustrate your ideas to your audience
+Use simple language and short sentences that draw attention to, and illustrate your ideas to your audience

 The next paragraph should be a concise expression of the type of work presented and the artistic process.
-As an artist, describe your work, the colors, and technique.
+Describe your job, your favorite colors, and your technique as an.
 As a photographer, explain your work from a creative and technical standpoint.

 An artist statement can be a full-page statement or a short statement, only focusing on your current project.